Skip to main content

 Q: What is expected of me at the hearing?

-A: The Board will ask you to respond responsible or not responsible to the charges.
-Members of the Board will then ask you to describe what happened.
-It is suggested that you prepare a statement beforehand so you don't leave out any details.
-At the end of the hearing, the Board will ask you if there is anything else you want them to know.
-This is your opportunity to let the Board know more information about yourself and highlight any major points.
-The former is usually referred to as your "closing statement."
+A: The Board will ask the respondent to respond responsible or not responsible to the charges.
+Members of the Board will then ask the respondent to describe what happened.
+It is suggested that the respondent prepare a statement beforehand so they don't leave out any details.

 Q: Can I bring someone with me to the hearing?